Laser-written vapor cells for chip-scale atomic sensing and spectroscopy: Vapor cell fabrication

-The chemical etching of the irradiated structure was performed by dipping the fused silica block in a~20~\% hydrofluoric acid aqueous solution, at the temperature of~35~°C. The whole etching process lasted $\approx\SI{18}{\hour}$.
+The chemical etching of the irradiated structure was performed by dipping the fused silica block in a \SI{20}{\percent} hydrofluoric acid aqueous solution, at the temperature of~35~°C. The whole etching process lasted $\approx\SI{18}{\hour}$.
+The final distance between the sensing chamber and the top surface of the glass substrate is $\approx \SI{300}{\micro\meter}$, as shown in the inset of Fig.~\ref{fig:Fabrication}(b).
+This distance could be potentially reduced to few tens of microns, thus combining the ability of writing buried sensing channels with a sub-mm stand-off distance from a potential sample on the top surface.
 Finally, once the LWVC was fully etched, the lateral facets of the glass block, parallel to the sensing channel cross section, have been manually polished in order to reduce the light scattering losses during the sensing experiments.
-The distance between the sensing chamber and the top surface of the glass substrate is $\approx \SI{300}{\micro\meter}$, as shown in the inset of Fig.~\ref{fig:Fabrication}(b).
-This distance could be potentially reduced to few tens of microns, thus combining the ability of writing buried sensing channels with a sub-mm stand-off distance from a potential sample on the top surface.
+The inner surfaces of the fabricated structure corresponding to the input and output facets of the sensing chamber present a residual roughness in the range 50 nm - 100 nm RMS \cite{Turco17,Dogan20}, which introduces additional scattering losses measured to be around \SI{8}{\percent} per rough facet.
+Note that surface roughness can be greatly reduced (down to \SI{20}{\nano\meter} RMS) by performing an additional thermal annealing process on the sample after the etching step \cite{Sala2021}.